tarasglek/caddy-reverse-bin/doc/document.md

 Your CGI application can be executed directly or indirectly.
-In the direct case, the application can be a compiled native executable or it can be a shell script that contains as its first line a shebang that identifies the interpreter to which the file's name should be passed.
+In the direct case, the application can be a compiled native executable or it can be a shell script that contains as its first line a shebang that identifies the interpreter to which the file\'s name should be passed.
 Caddy must have permission to execute the application.
-On Posix systems this will mean making sure the application's ownership and permission bits are set appropriately; on Windows, this may involve properly setting up the filename extension association.
+On Posix systems this will mean making sure the application\'s ownership and permission bits are set appropriately; on Windows, this may involve properly setting up the filename extension association.